blacknight659/cribl_apple_health_splunk_app/README.md

-# cribl_apple_health_splunk_app
+# Splunk App > Cribl_Apple_Health
-Splunk app with dashboard for searching apple health data from Cribl LogStream
+Sample app with an included dashboard to view data sent from Cribl to Splunk.

+Please see the cribl-apple-health pack for more details. https://github.com/criblpacks/cribl-apple-health